Brusselization: Pre-1950s: historical precedents and genesis

-The 1950s was not the first time that Brussels had been radically altered by major redevelopment.
-Two prior sweeping changes to the city's urban fabric were the straight-lined central boulevards modeled after Paris, which were created following the covering and diverting of the river Senne, as well as the North–South railway connection, which took around forty years to finish (1911–1952), and which had left swaths of the city center filled with debris and craters for decades.
-Another precedent was the construction of the Palace of Justice, the largest building erected in the 19th century (1866–1883), for which a section of the Marolles/Marollen neighbourhood was demolished.
+The 1950s were not the first time that Brussels had been radically altered by major redevelopment.
+Two prior sweeping changes to the city's urban fabric were the straight-lined central boulevards modeled after Paris, which were created following the covering and diverting of the river Senne (1867–1871), as well as the North–South railway connection, which took around forty years to finish (1911–1952), and which had left swaths of the city center filled with debris and craters for decades.
+Another precedent was the construction of the Palace of Justice, the largest building erected in the 19th century (1866–1883), for which a section of the Marolles/Marollen neighborhood was demolished.

 The writer André de Vries asserts that the penchant for heavy-handedness can be traced back to the reign of King Leopold II in the late 19th century, and possibly even all the way back to the bombardment of the city by Louis XIV's troops in 1695.
 "There is barely one building still standing", he says, "from before 1695, with the exception of some churches and the Town Hall".
 Leopold II sought to give Brussels the image of a grand capital city of an imperial/colonial power.
 By the middle 20th century, there was a tacit alliance between urban development entrepreneurs and local government, with a modernist agenda and with their sights set firmly on large-scale development projects.
 The citizens of Brussels were largely left out of the process.